eagereyes/nike2gpx/README.md

+# Moved to EagerFeet.org

+I made this into [a website](http://eagerfeet.org) that is a tad easier to use.
+The code for that is [also available](https://github.com/eagereyes/eagerfeet).
+Original README follows below.

-# About
+## About

 The Nike+ GPS app is great when starting to run, but it's not something for the long term.
 One problem with switching to other programs or websites is that you will probably want to take your data with you.
 While there is no official way to do this, it is possible to coax the website into surrendering your data in a JSON format.
 This script converts that data into the [GPS Exchange Format (GPX)](http://www.topografix.com/gpx.asp), which most running websites and programs accept.

-# Procedure for Converting the Data
+## Procedure for Converting the Data

 You will have to do this manually for every run.
 Go to the runs tab on the Nike+ website and click on a run you want to export.
 In the URL bar, you will see something like this: